What do epidemiologists rely on

 Career Spotlight: Epidemiologist | University of Nevada, Reno

 How epidemiology has shaped the COVID pandemic.
 Epidemiologists seek to reduce the occurrence and risk of negative health outcomes through research, community education, and health policy.
 The data used can be statistics such as mortality rates and incidences of disease.
-Their expertise and research .
+The ultimate goal is to figure .
 Examining the effectiveness of public health .When those events happen, epidemiologists study how the disease is spreading among people, and what symptoms it is causing.

 Epidemiology